ibraheemdev/ibraheemca/content/posts/2020-10-15-custom-error-handling-with-actix-web.md

   }
 }
 ```

 While there is a decent amount of boilerplate involved in this, I don't see the need to introduce a third-party crate for simple error conversions.

+### Response Error

-All of the above errors are only used for internal logging.
-Obviously, I don't want to expose sensitive information in api endpoints.
+All of `MyError`'s variants are only used for internal logging.
 For actual error responses, only the `Response` variant is used. `Response` holds a custom `ResponseError` type:

 ```rust
 #[derive(Debug)]
 pub struct ResponseError {